 - Big handful parsley (regular and/or Italian), chopped fine

 Putting It All Together

-- Put salmon in a small bowl along with half the juices from pack.
-Discard remaining juices.
+- Put salmon in a small bowl (save juices for another use).
 Break up salmon into large chunks.

 - In a large bowl, break up Neufchatel with a fork.
 Add half the salmon and juices, the lemon juice and the Worcestershire sauce.
 Mix well, breaking salmon into shreds.